 Vocabulary – Nationality

 Students will love practicing the vocabulary in this introductory lesson plan on nationality!
-Students will pair countries with nationalities and languages.
+Students will work on pairing countries with nationalities and languages.
 Ideally, they will have a bit of prior experience identifying countries and flags.
 If your students are just starting out, try using this lesson along with the first unit in Off2Class’s Step-by-Step curriculum Let’s Start.

 Download the lesson plan Vocabulary – Nationality here:

-I love to focus on vocabulary in my ESL classroom as it helps all students feel more fluent and better able to express themselves.
-Take your lesson to the next level by signing up for your FREE teacher account.
-Use your teacher account to assign homework and access the teacher notes provided for each lesson and while you’re at it, browse our Lesson Library where you’ll find hundreds of ready-to-teach lesson plans.
+I love to focus on vocabulary in my ESL classroom as it helps all students feel more confident and better able to express themselves.
+I recommend that you take your lessons to the next level by signing up for your free teacher account.
+Use your teacher account to assign homework and access the provided teacher notes.
+While you’re at it, browse our Lesson Library where you’ll find hundreds of ready-to-teach lesson plans.
 Off2Class has designed these ESL lesson plans with the teacher in mind.
-With the click of a button, you can have your next ESL lesson ready to go!
-Leave the hard work to Off2Class, and spend more time teaching the subject you love!
+With the click of a button, you can have your next ESL lesson ready to go.
+Leave the hard work to Off2Class and spend more time teaching the subject you love!